 Alternatively, if some of the background is still around the edges of the foreground you could always use the Eraser tool to remove it.
 Select the foreground image on Layers window to edit it.
 Then zoom in with the Ctrl and + hotkey, select Eraser and brush over background to remove it.

-So that’s how you can get rid of image backgrounds.
-Then you can add entirely new backdrops by combining them with other picture layers.
+And that’s it!
+From now on, you can get rid of image backgrounds and then add entirely new backdrops by combining them with other picture layers.
 Removing backgrounds with the Magic Wand option can transform your photos.
 Do you have any great suggestions for using Paint.NET to remove backgrounds from images?
 Share them with us below!